serverlessworkflow/specification/dsl-reference.md

 ##### Catch

-Defines the configuration of a catch clause, which a concept used to catch errors.
+Defines the configuration of a catch clause, which is a concept used to catch errors and to define what should happen when they occur.
+Catch nodes can be used in two ways:
+1. With any [`task`](#task) to handle errors on that single task
+2. With the [`try`](#try) task to handle errors on a group of tasks

+This flexibility allows for both fine-grained error handling at the task level and broader error handling for groups of tasks.

 ###### Properties